ashleythy/ashleythy.github.io/index.md

 <b>13 March 2021</b> - [Sieve of Eratosthenes](/html/entry8.html)

-I was presented with this challenge of getting all prime numbers that are smaller than or equal to n, and very gradually, I managed to define three functions of doing so, with the second and third functions as attempts to incorporate the Sieve of Eratosthenes method.
-The thought process behind the last function grilled me - both its logic and implementation.
-If anything, this exercise has cemented my practical understanding of the while loop.
+I was presented with this challenge of getting all prime numbers that are smaller than or equal to n, and <i>very</i> gradually, I managed to define three functions to do so, with the second and third functions attempting to incorporate the Sieve of Eratosthenes method.
+The thought process behind defining the last function grilled me - both its logic and implementation.
+If anything, this exercise has taught me more about the while loop.

 ---